redox-os/book/src/ch01-05-how-redox-compares.md

 - Doesn't have Admin/Super-User privileges
   - Bugs are moved to user-space which reduces their power

 All of this increases the reliability of the system significantly.
-This is useful for mission-critical applications and for users that want minimal issues with their computers.
+This is important for users that want minimal issues with their computers or mission-critical applications.